You are currently browsing the retailing category

 Well, that was almost two years’ worth of “Rocky Grimm, Space Ranger,” the post-Secret Wars stories of the Thing toolin’ around the Beyonder’s battleworld.
 Now, I recently reread those stories in ye olde Thing Omnibus, and I think they hold up.
 BUT using this one data point provided here I suppose in “real time,” as these issues were coming out, folks were getting a little tired of this change-of-pace storyline and wanted Bashful Ben back in his usual stomping grounds.
 (See also “The Trial of the Flash,” another paitence-testing storyline.)

-I do still get occasional requests for both this one and the Life of Pope John Paul II, but “Pope Comics,” and this person put it, must have sold a whole lot more since I see those in collections and Mother T. — well, not at all.
+I do still get occasional requests for both this one and the Life of Pope John Paul II, but “Pope Comics,” as this person put it, must have sold a whole lot more since I see those in collections and Mother T. — well, not at all.

 Don’t know if that was a typo or a change in plans, as #265 is the actual first appearance of Silver Sable (and even got a 2nd print to ballyhoo the fact).
 It’s possible the story was pushed back, as #264 has “fill-in issue” written all over it.
 Anyway, nobody cares about Silver Sable anymore, sorry.